Best Tea for Non Tea Drinkers

 Of course, you can also just go to a basic coffee shop and order a cup of tea there.
 But why not make tea-tasting a fun experience?

-Going out for afternoon tea is a fun way to treat yourself—and it’s something a little different than just heading to the bar or a restaurant.
-Plus, rather than just ordering one cup of tea at coffee shop, most tearooms usually have some kind of tea sampler on the menu so you can try out a bunch of different flavors.
+Plus, rather than just ordering one cup of tea at a coffee shop, most tearooms usually have some kind of tea sampler on the menu so you can try out a bunch of different flavors.

 Going to a tearoom is also fun because:

-• It’s an excuse to dress up in the daytime;
+— It’s an excuse to dress up in the daytime.

-• You can drink your tea with your pinky up with no shame;
+— You can drink your tea with your pinky up with no shame.

-• It is an opportunity to wear a fabulous hat indoors.
+— It is an opportunity to wear a fabulous hat indoors.

 4. Experiment with additives

 Personally, I like my tea like I like my coffee: straight up.
 Sometimes, I’ll add in a little bit of lemon or honey, depending on the blend.
-Although, I won’t lie.
-I’m usually too lazy to do that.
+(Although, I won’t lie.
+I’m usually too lazy to do that.)

 But if you’re a beginner learning how to like tea, playing around with additives may help you get used to the taste.
-For example, you can add:

-• Cream
+— Cream

-• Sugar (Although please do yourself a favor and avoid artificial sweeteners and their many health concerns.
+— Sugar (Although please do yourself a favor and avoid artificial sweeteners and their many health concerns.
 It’s too much to get into now, but this article from the Cleveland Clinic is a good starting point for reading about how bad artificial sweeteners are for our bodies.)

-• Honey (A much healthier choice than plain sugar!)
+— Honey (A much healthier choice than plain sugar!)

-• Lemon
+— Lemon

-• Orange peel
+— Orange peel

-• Cinnamon (sticks or ground)
+— Cinnamon (sticks or ground)

-• Fresh ginger
+— Fresh ginger

-• Mint leaves
+— Mint leaves

-• Berries
+— Berries

 Tips for shopping for tea for beginners

-We’re so inundated by choices anytime we go to buy anything nowadays—and this is certainly true of tea.
-So if you don’t know a thing about tea (Although, hopefully you do after reading this blog post), trying to find the best tea for non tea drinkers can be quite daunting.
+If you don’t know a thing about tea (although, hopefully you do after reading this blog post), trying to find the best tea for non tea drinkers can be quite daunting.

-Still, these shopping tips can help you find the best tasting tea for beginners:
+These shopping tips can help you find the best tasting tea for beginners:

 1. Shop for high quality

-I’m not saying you need to spend a lot of money on tea.
-Definitely not.
+I’m not saying you need to spend a lot of money on tea — definitely not.
 But if this is your first time tasting tea, you don’t want to be turned off by a cheap, low-quality taste.

-Note: This is not even mentioning the environmental and ethical consequences of supporting nefarious tea companies.
+This is not even mentioning the environmental and ethical consequences of supporting nefarious tea companies.
 Again, that’s way too large of a topic to discuss here, but you can head to the Ethical Tea Partnership if you want to learn more about the tea industry.)
 In this post, we’re keeping things simple and just focusing on things like flavor and the tea-drinking experience.

-So when shopping for the best tea to start with, look for reputable tea brands, ideally organic, if you can.
-These are some of the tea brands I like:
+When shopping for the best tea to start with, look for reputable tea brands (ideally organic), if you can.

-• Traditional Medicinals
+— Traditional Medicinals

-• Equal Exchange
+— Equal Exchange

-• Yogi Tea
+— Yogi Tea

 2. Look for teas with fewer tannins

-First, what the heck are tannins?
 Derived from phenolic acids, tannins are phenolic compounds that are found in many kinds of plants.
 Besides tea, you may consume tannins in coffee, red wine, and beer.
-[Source: United States Department of Agriculture]
+[SOURCE: United States Department of Agriculture]

 There’s some conflicting research out there on whether or not tannins are beneficial or harmful for your health.
-But again, I’m focusing strictly on flavor right now.
+But I’m focusing strictly on flavor right now.

 Essentially, tannins are responsible for giving tea its dark color and bitter flavor.
 If bitterness isn’t your thing, then begin your journey to liking tea by looking for teas with fewer tannins, like white and green teas.